Makati Central Business District: Barangay San Antonio

 Barangay San Antonio has a land area of 0.8958 km2 which occupies 3.3% of the city's total land area.
 Based on the 2010 census of population released by the National Statistics Office, San Antonio has a percentage share of 2.2% or 11,443 versus the city's population with a density of 13 persons per 1000 km2.
 San Antonio is bounded by Barangay La Paz in the north, Barangays Pio Del Pilar and San Lorenzo in the south, Barangays Sta.
 Cruz and Bel-Air in the east, and Barangay Palanan in the west.
 Formerly called Barrio Camachile, it is named after Saint Anthony of Padua, the barrio's patron saint.

 San Antonio Village is a medium density residential village in the northern portion of the barangay.
-Other recognized structures located there include the San Antonio National High School, San Antonio Elementary School, National Shrine of the Sacred Heart, and St. Paul the Apostle Sanctuary.
+It is bounded by Ayala Avenue Extension, Yakal Street, Chino Roces Avenue, Gil Puyat Avenue, Osmeña Highway, Zobel Roxas Street, P. Ocampo Street, Metropolitan Avenue, Ecoville Street and Kamagong Street.
+Other recognized structures located there include the San Antonio National High School, San Antonio Elementary School, National Shrine of the Sacred Heart, Makati Central Police Headquarters, and St. Paul the Apostle Sanctuary.
 Moreover, the most notable personality residing in the village is former Vice President Jejomar Binay and his family.

 San Antonio South is an informal highly density residential and commercial area in the southern portion of the barangay.
-It is bounded by Metropolitan Avenue, Chino Roces Avenue, Ayala Avenue Extension, Yakal and Dela Rosa Streets.
-It consists of high-rise residential and commercial buildings, as well as the Makati Central Police Headquarters, Makati Central Fire Station, and Makati Central Post Office.
+It is bounded by Chino Roces Avenue, Yakal Street, Ayala Avenue Extension and Gil Puyat Avenue.
+It consists of high-rise residential and commercial buildings, as well as the Makati Central Fire Station, and Makati Central Post Office.